OmkarPrabhu08/Embedded_Software_Essentials_Projects/README.md

 This is the readme file for the project-1 for the class [ECEN 5013].
 The aim of the project was to create a makefile for compiling files for 3 platforms Beaglebone black, Freedom Freescale, Host machine.
+Also wrote a firmware to perform basic functions related to memory like memset memcpy etc also to convert big endian to little endian and ascii to integers and vice-versa

 The Makefile can be executed in following way: